pingcap/docs-cn/enable-tls-between-clients-and-servers.md

 ## Check whether the current connection uses encryption

-Use the `SHOW STATUS LIKE "%Ssl%";` statement to get the details of the current connection, including whether encryption is used, the encryption protocol used by encrypted connections, the TLS version number and so on.
+Use the `SHOW STATUS LIKE "%Ssl%";` statement to get the details of the current connection, including whether encryption is used, the encryption protocol used by encrypted connections and the TLS version number.

 See the following example of the result in an encrypted connection.
 The results change according to different TLS versions or encryption protocols supported by the client.